James–Younger Gang: 1874 to 1876

+The gang was observed during this period by William Eleroy Curtis, a journalist-turned-hostage.
+Curtis interviewed his captors, who allowed him to send dispatches to the Chicago Inter-Ocean.

 The gang next robbed a train on the Kansas Pacific Railroad near Muncie, Kansas, on December 8, 1874.
 It was one of the outlaws' most successful robberies, gaining them $30,000.
 William "Bud" McDaniel was captured by a Kansas City police officer after the robbery, and later was shot during an escape attempt.

 On the night of January 25, 1875, Pinkerton agents surrounded the James farm in Kearney, Missouri.
 Frank and Jesse James had been there earlier but had already left.
 When the Pinkertons threw an iron incendiary device into the house, it exploded when it rolled into a blazing fireplace.
 The blast nearly severed the right arm of Zerelda Samuel, the James boys' mother (the arm had to be amputated at the elbow that night), and killed their 9-year-old half-brother, Archie Samuel.
 On April 12, 1875, an unknown gunman shot dead Daniel Askew, a neighbor and former Union militiaman who may have been suspected of providing the Pinkertons with a base for their raid.
 Allan Pinkerton then abandoned the chase for the James–Younger Gang.

 By September 1875, at least part of the gang had ventured east to Huntington, West Virginia, where they robbed a bank on September 7.
 Two new members participated: Tom McDaniel (brother of Bud) and Tom Webb (a Confederate veteran who had been at Lawrence with Frank and Cole).
 McDaniel was killed by a posse and Webb was caught.
 The other two robbers, Frank and Cole, escaped.

 Also in 1875, the two James brothers moved to the outskirts of Nashville, Tennessee, probably to save their mother from further raids by detectives.
 Once there, Jesse James began to write letters to the local press, asserting his place as a Confederate hero and a martyr to Radical Republican vindictiveness.

 On July 7, 1876, Frank and Jesse James, Cole and Bob Younger, Clell Miller, Charlie Pitts, Bill Chadwell and Hobbs Kerry robbed the Missouri Pacific Railroad at the "Rocky Cut" near Otterville, Missouri.
 The new man, Kerry, was arrested soon after and he readily identified his accomplices.